Common Core: Standards for Mathematical Practice

 The practices are adapted from the five process standards of the National Council of Teachers of Mathematics and the five strands of proficiency in the U.S. National Research Council's Adding It Up report.
 These practices are to be taught in every grade from kindergarten to twelfth grade.
 Details of how these practices are to be connected to each grade level's mathematics content are left to local implementation of the Standards.

-Content
+Standards for Mathematical Content

 The standards lay out the mathematics content that should be learned at each grade level from kindergarten to Grade 8 (age 13–14), as well as the mathematics to be learned in high school.
 The standards do not dictate any particular pedagogy or what order topics should be taught within a particular grade level.
 Mathematical content is organized in a number of domains.
 At each grade level there are several standards for each domain, organized into clusters of related standards.
-(See examples below.)

 In addition to detailed standards (of which there are 21 to 28 for each grade from kindergarten to eighth grade), the standards present an overview of "critical areas" for each grade.

 There are six conceptual categories of content to be covered at the high school level: